tehrengruber/TipiFEM/docs/src/index.md

 *Features*

-- Support for different element types
+- Hybrid mesh with triangular and quadrilateral cells
-  - 3-noded triangular elements
+- Quadrature rules for triangular or quadrilateral cells with order up to 25 respectively 36
-  - 4-noded quadrilateral elements
+- Generic degree of freedom mapper for continuous Lagrangian finite element methods
-- Generic mesh datastructure
+- Generic finite element matrix and vector assemblers

-Now that we have defined what a mesh is we proceed with its implementation.
+Now that we have defined what a mesh is we proceed with details of its implementation.
 A minimal representation of a polytopal-like mesh consists of a set of vertices
 ${\cal V}$, where each vertex has a unique identifier and coordinate $x \in \Omega$, and a set of cells ${\cal K}$, where each cell has again a unique identifier and